 That’s why Coastal Community Foundation has activated the COVID-19 Relief & Recovery Fund to stand ready to deploy flexible resources to organizations that are working with communities disproportionately affected by the coronavirus outbreak and whose work is within our nine-county service area of coastal South Carolina: Beaufort, Berkeley, Charleston, Colleton, Dorchester, Georgetown, Hampton, Horry and Jasper Counties.
-This effort is supported by regional organizations including Black River United Way, the Chapin Foundation, the Gaylord & Dorothy Donnelley Foundation, Trident United Way, United Way of Horry County and United Way of the Lowcountry, as well as, the Frances P. Bunnelle Foundation and Waccamaw Community Foundation.
+This effort is supported by regional organizations including Black River United Way, the Chapin Foundation, the Gaylord & Dorothy Donnelley Foundation, Social Venture Partners Charleston, Trident United Way, United Way of Horry County and United Way of the Lowcountry, as well as, the Frances P. Bunnelle Foundation and Waccamaw Community Foundation.

 Our nonprofit partners are often at the front lines when crisis strikes for individuals, families, neighbors and communities, and no doubt they will be stretched in this time of uncertainty.
 This fund is intended to support those nonprofit operations so that our region can quickly respond to and recover from this public health emergency.
 Please consider donating today, and see our FAQ’s below for more information.

 To view the running list of grant awards so far, head here.

 Frequently Asked Questions